 This internship is part of a wider relationship between Hunter and The Threepenny Review, which also includes Threepenny staff and writers occasionally guest-speaking in Hunter MFA classes, upon request from MFA faculty.

 Periodically (funds permitting), one MFA student from any of our three genres interns in the fiction department at Graywolf Press, for 5-10 hours per week, and is paid $2,000 for doing so.

 Besides the fellowships, scholarships and internships above, we also have a variety of grants, loans, and deferred-payment plans to lighten your load.
 We recognize the Tuition Assistance Program (TAP), William D. Ford Federal Direct Loan Program, Federal Perkins Loan, Federal College Work Study.
 For more information visit Hunter College's main Financial Aid website.

-And on top of these opportunities to get money, Hunter's tuition fees are about a third of comparable programs: around $5,735 per year for New York State residents and $10,505 per year for out-of-state residents.
+And on top of these opportunities to get money, Hunter's tuition fees are about a third of comparable programs.
+See the home page for current tuition fees.